bsantanad/hugo-blog/content/posts/2021-04-29-ownership-rust.md

 let a = String::from("am i here?"); // this would go into the heap
 ```

 Clear enough?
-If not go [here][stack] they will give you a less breif example
+If not go [here][stack] they will give you a less brief example
 hehe.

 ## what is ownership?